MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 #### kissutil

 The DireWolf `kissutil` makes it easy to send and receive messages.
 The `kissutil` reads TNC2MON formated messages from files in a folder you specify and then sends them to the DireWolf TNC for sending out over the radio.
 The `kissutil` also writes received packets to a folder you specify.
-The Direwolf integration reads from, and writes to, these files.
+The Direwolf integration reads from, and writes to, these folders.

 The records are in the TNC2MON format, which I will talk about more later.